Heavybullets8/HeavySetup/docs/applications/qbittorrent/installation.md

 ???
 VPN "With VPN"
     - No need to port forward on your router
     - If you want fast seeding, you will need a service that supports port forwarding
-    - I use Mullvad, and changed the two ports below to the port that was allocated to me by Mullvad
+    - I use Mullvad, and changed the port below to the port that was allocated to me by Mullvad

 ???
 NOVPN "Without VPN"
-    - You can leave the two ports default without a VPN
+    - You can leave the port default without a VPN
     - If you want fast seeding though, you will need to port forward this port on your router

 ![!Networking: qbittorrent](images/networking_listening.png)